glacc/KeyOverlay/README.md

 height - Used to set the height of the window.

 keySize - Changes the size of the key (excluding border).

+keyFadeTime - Adjusts the fading time after releasing the key.

 barSpeed - Adjusts the speed at which the bars travel upwards.